User management

 System Access Rights

-NetXMS has two types of access rights: system access rights described in this chapter and object access rights.
+NetXMS has two types of access rights: system access rights as described in this chapter and object access rights.

 System access rights used to grant access to system-wide configuration (like Event processing) and functions (like agent registration).